Explain the differences between Static RAM (SRAM) and Dynamic RAM (DRAM)

 • Size: Larger individual memory cells compared to DRAM.

-• Complexity: More complex to manufacture.
+• Complexity: More complex circuitry.

 Dynamic RAM (DRAM)

-Key characteristics of DRAM:
+Key Characteristics of DRAM:

 • Speed: Slower than SRAM.